On February 2, 1923, James Dickey was born in Buckhead, Georgia, a suburb of Atlanta.

 "Poetry is, I think, the highest medium that mankind has ever come up with," he asserted in a 1981 interview.
 "It's language itself, which is a miraculous medium which makes everything else that man has ever done possible."

-In 1977 Dickey read at President Carter's inauguration, and later served as judge of the Yale Younger Poets series.
+In 1977 Dickey read at President Carter's inauguration, and later served as the judge of the Yale Younger Poets Series.

 By the end of his life, Dickey had gained fame for his poems and stories of the South and recognition for his Renaissance lifestyle.
 A writer, guitar player, hunter, woodsman, and war hero, James Dickey died in South Carolina after a long illness in 1997.

 Buckdancer's Choice (1965)

 Poems 1957-67 (1967)

 The Achievement of James Dickey: A Comprehensive Selection of His Poems (1968)